jlgutenson/rathcelon/README.md

 Issuing the commands `--bathy_use_banks`, `--process_stream_network`, `--find_banks_based_on_landcover`, and `--create_reach_average_curve_file` indicates that those options are set to True.

 ## Outputs
 In the output_dir you specify in your inputs, you will find a folder that is the name you specify in your inputs.
 In the name folder, will be several subfolders.
 The "VDT" folder contains the shapefiles {name}_Local_VDT_Database.shp and {name}_Local_CurveFile.shp.
 These will be the 3 nearest VDT database and curvefile stream cells that are 1, 2, and 3x the topwidth distance of the stream away from the dam.
-The top width was estimated using the 2yr discharge in the "output_dir/FLOW/{name}_Reanalysis.csv" file and finding the maximum for the stream reach on which the dam is located.
+The top width was estimated using the 2yr discharge in the "output_dir/FLOW/{name}_Reanalysis.csv" file and finding the median for the stream reach on which the dam is located.

 For a breakdown of the attributes in the curve file, see [this wiki](https://github.com/MikeFHS/automated-rating-curve/wiki/Running-ARC-and-Looking-at-ARC-Outputs).